information-sharing-networks/signalsd/app/internal/ui/README.md

 - `IDLE_TIMEOUT`: HTTP idle timeout (default: 60s)

 **No database or secret configuration required** - the UI calls the signalsd API for all data operations.

+## Integrated mode
+the integrated UI is built into the signalsd binary and can be run with `signalsd --mode all` or `signalsd --mode ui`.
+No additional configuration is required.

+Note the UI was created as an example of how a third party UI could be built on top of the signalsd API.
+It does not integrated directly with the signalsd http server - all communication is via the public API.

 # Development